hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter04.md

 - Remember to use `?geom_histogram` to look over the different options for creating a histogram.
 For example, use the `bins` argument to specify the number of bins.
 - When you want to color or fill based on a specified color, make sure to add quotatation marks around the name of the color.
+- Make sure you haven't switched the colors for `fill` and `color`.

 *** =pre_exercise_code
 ```{r}